FinchBerryOS/pivot/README.md

 # pivot — FinchBerryOS initramfs
 **The first process.
 The last line of defense.**

 `pivot` is the PID 1 init binary embedded in the FinchBerryOS initramfs.
-Written entirely in **Rust**, it is responsible for assembling the final root filesystem from a read-only **SquashFS image** and persistent user data before handing control over to `syscored`.
+Written entirely in **Rust** and statically linked against **musl libc**, it is responsible for assembling the final root filesystem from a read-only **SquashFS image** and persistent user data before handing control over to `syscored`.

 ---